-Four months with the Sense sleep tracking system from Hello Inc. have not made me a “better sleeper”.
+Four months with the Sense sleep tracking system from Hello Inc. haven’t made me a “better sleeper”.

 Sense is a sleep tracking system that monitors the bedroom as much as it monitors the sleeper during the night.
 I’ve had the Sense installed in my bedroom for almost four months and want to share my experiences with it.